 If you have experience in housekeeping or hospitality as a bartender or waiter, this is a major advantage to get ahead of the competition.
 Be brave and ask around, don’t forget to smile and prove you’re approachable and hardworking.

-The must-sees at Airlie Beach
+Top Things to Do at Airlie Beach

-Visit the town
+Explore the town

 Airlie is not a big city and you can clearly walk around it.
 The main street is full of cafes, restaurants, shops, bars, etc. The atmosphere is relaxed and you will see many backpackers there.
 The nightlife is very festive, especially on weekends.